Bobby Witt Jr. Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Tigers pitching staff ranks 19th in MLB.

-- The Tigers have a 4.34 team ERA that ranks 18th across all MLB pitching staffs.
+- The Tigers' 4.34 team ERA ranks 18th across all league pitching staffs.

 - Skubal gets the start for the Tigers, his 15th of the season.
 He is 7-3 with a 2.95 ERA and 94 strikeouts through 76 1/3 innings pitched.

-- His most recent appearance was on Friday against the Oakland Athletics, when the lefty went seven scoreless innings while giving up two hits.
+- His last time out came on Friday against the Oakland Athletics, when the left-hander tossed seven scoreless innings while giving up two hits.

-- The 26-year-old has a 2.95 ERA and 11.1 strikeouts per nine innings across 14 games this season, while giving up a batting average of .201 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.